LLM-as-an-Interviewer: Beyond Static Testing Through Dynamic LLM Evaluation: Related Works

 Overall, efforts to prevent contamination through detection have had limited success, prompting researchers to focus on \textbf{contamination mitigation} in benchmarks.
 This typically involves dynamic evaluation in two ways: \textbf{(1)} The \textit{evaluation data is dynamic}, such as crawling new instances live~\citep{white2024livebenchchallengingcontaminationfreellm,jain2024livecodebenchholisticcontaminationfree} or generating new instances on the fly~\citep{wang2024benchmarkselfevolvingmultiagentframework,li2024autobenchercreatingsalientnovel}; \textbf{(2)} The \textit{evaluator is dynamic}, as in AlpacaEval~\citep{alpaca_eval} and MT-Bench~\citep{zheng2023judgingllmasajudgemtbenchchatbot}, where the same samples are reused but evaluation depends on a dynamic LLM rating completions instead of ground-truth solutions.
 Some benchmarks, like Chatbot Arena~\citep{chiang2024chatbotarenaopenplatform}, combine dynamic data and evaluators, with users creating and rating responses on the fly.

 LLM-as-an-Interviewer is a benchmark that mitigates contamination through both dynamic evaluation data and a dynamic evaluator.
-The data is dynamic, as the LLM interviewer can rephrase questions and propose novel follow-ups.
-The evaluated model provides answers and shows its solving process, which the LLM interviewer then evaluates, making the evaluator dynamic as well.
-This setup makes it difficult to cheat via contamination.
-Additionally, the framework can run fully offline in minutes, enabling quick, low-cost evaluation, unlike Chatbot Arena, which requires human access to the model and can take days or weeks to yield statistically significant results at a higher cost.
+The LLM interviewer rephrases questions and proposes novel follow-ups while also evaluating the model’s responses and problem-solving process.
+This setup makes cheating via contamination difficult.
+Additionally, it enables fast, low-cost evaluation in minutes, unlike Chatbot Arena, which requires human access and takes days to yield statistically significant results at a higher cost.